Act Governing Food Safety and Sanitation

 The central competent authority shall prescribe in a public announcement on the items, labeling, methods and scope for specific food products; also the items, restrictions and labeling for specific bulk foods in the preceding paragraph.

-The provision concerning the labeling of tracing sources or production systems specified in Paragraph 1 amended on 20th January 2015 shall be implemented six months after promulgation of this Act.
+The provision concerning the labeling of traceability sources or production systems specified in Paragraph 1, as amended on January 20, 2015, shall be implemented six months after the promulgation of this Act.

 Article 26